[Since this was written, Splash shuttered their resident-specific program and LinkCapital shut down entirely]

 When Splash first started offering their product last summer, they tacked on a hefty origination fee, which is unusual in the refinancing industry, where no cost-refinancing is essentially standard.
 A few months later and they saw the light, nixing the fee.
 Now the product is a no-fee no-cost alternative that’s competitive with everyone else and the only one that allows for refinancing without the $75-100 monthly payment during training that even the other resident-friendly companies require.
 You can, of course, pay more per month like any other company (and the more you pay per month, the less you’ll owe later, so that’s highly recommended).

 Student loans are a $1.5 trillion dollar industry, and every student loan company has referral programs.
-Splash’s program is a bit unique in that the welcome bonus is tiered depending on your loan amount and is the biggest in the industry for larger borrowers:
+Splash’s program offers $500 for loans greater than $100k.

 Unless you are in financial straits now and require loan forbearance but also plan on working at a 501(c)(3) non-profit after training, then forbearance is unlikely to be the right choice for you financially.
 IDR is the solid option for most people and REPAYE often offers the best rates around for many residents, but that doesn’t apply if you can’t or won’t make the payments.
 Those just forbearing to free up cash during training probably shouldn’t be forbearing in the first place.